-With just four materials needed for this project, it might be our easiest Easter craft ever!
-Craft the eggs from felt and parchment paper held together by colorful staples.
-Just add a surprise treat, and these adorable Easter crafts will be ready to give away!
-With adult supervision of the stapler, this is the perfect Easter craft for kids—they'll love deciding what treats to put in the eggs, and they'll love opening them, too!
+With just four materials needed for this project, these felt Easter eggs might be our easiest kids Easter craft ever.
+Craft the eggs from felt and parchment paper held together by colorful staples around the edges.
+Just add a surprise treat (we're partial to miniature chocolate eggs) and these adorable felt Easter eggs will be ready to give away.
+Use them as Easter basket fillers or use them to decorate the place settings at the Easter brunch table.